-Raised in Green's Farms, Connecticut, Vice Admiral Dixon R. Smith entered the Naval Academy Preparatory School in 1978.
+Raised in Green's Farms, Connecticut, Vice Adm.
+Dixon Smith entered the Naval Academy Preparatory School in 1978.
 After receiving his commission from the United States Naval Academy in 1983, he was designated a surface warfare officer in 1985.

 Smith’s first sea tour was aboard USS Miller (FF 1091), serving as first lieutenant and damage control assistant.
 Follow-on service at sea included operations officer aboard USS Jarrett (FFG 33), participating in Operation Desert Storm; operations officer aboard USS Gridley (CG 21), participating in the establishment of Operation Southern Watch over Southern Iraq; and executive officer aboard USS Antietam (CG 54).